texstudio-org/texstudio/utilities/manual/source/configuration.md

 ## Configuring SVN/GIT support

-TexStudio supports some simple actions for subversion/git.
+TeXstudio supports some simple actions for subversion/git.
 Here svn or git can be selected.

 \"Automatically check in after save\" allows TeXstudio to perform a SVN check in after every save of a document, thus providing a very complete